conan-io/docs/reference/commands/creator/upload.rst

 	$ conan upload OpenCV/1.4.0@lasote/stable

-Uploads a package recipe and all the generated binary packages to a specified remote:
+Uploads a package recipe and all the generated package binaries to a specified remote:

 .. code-block:: bash

 	$ conan upload OpenCV/1.4.0@lasote/stable --all -r my_remote

-Uploads all recipes and binary packages from our local cache to ``my_remote`` without confirmation:
+Uploads all recipes and package binaries from our local cache to ``my_remote`` without confirmation:

 .. code-block:: bash